 This innovative, three-week program not only provides students with a broad introduction to the field of psychology, but it also gives participants the opportunity to learn how to design and execute research projects.

-Over the summer, you can expect to:
+This summer, you can expect to:

-- Conduct observational and experimental research
+- Conduct project-based experimental research

 - Learn research design and data collection